-In fact, some people are unaware they are mixing the two and do it accidentally, not realizing how long it can take to feel the effects of a benzo, which can sometimes be anywhere from thirty minutes to an hour as well as how long it stays in their system and will start drinking before it has even taken effect.
+In fact, some people are unaware they are mixing the two and do it accidentally, not realizing how long it can take to feel the effects of benzo, which can sometimes be anywhere from thirty minutes to an hour as well as how long it stays in their system and will start drinking before it has even taken effect.

-However, as previously stated, some people will mix a benzo like Xanax and alcohol for the specific purpose of enhancing the euphoric, relaxing effects of both substances, as they both perform similar actions on the central nervous system.
+However, as previously stated, some people will mix benzo like Xanax and alcohol for the specific purpose of enhancing the euphoric, relaxing effects of both substances, as they both perform similar actions on the central nervous system.

-In fact, many people who have been abusing alcohol to the point where they have become tolerant to its effects will mix alcohol and benzodiazepines in order to overcome that tolerance and get the same buzz they used to when they first started abusing alcohol.
+In fact, many people who have been abusing alcohol to the point where they have become tolerant to its effects will mix alcohol and benzodiazepines to overcome that tolerance and get the same buzz they used to when they first started abusing alcohol.